December 18, 2019

 However, as a B2B network, its usefulness can be limited.
 It’s difficult to build a following and the format can be difficult for creating engaging content in the B2B space.
 More often than not, Twitter content is recycled from other social networks.

-Having said that, businesses with integrated CRM and social tools can set up basic listening terms on Twitter and automate responses for a follow up from sales.
+For businesses with integrated CRM and social tools, you can consider setting up basic listening terms on Twitter and automate responses for a follow up from sales.
 But this isn’t for everyone and does require effort and resources.

 For B2B marketers operating in South Korea, KakaoTalk is the country’s version of WhatsApp or LINE.
 You can assume pretty much every smartphone in the country has the app installed.